zertyz/reactive-messaging/PLANNING.md

 2) There were issues reported regarding the disconnection events not being fired for certain cases.
 This is alarming, as it causes memory leaks on the user application (e.g, a server when handling multiple connections that create a session on connection and drop them on disconnection).
    TO DO: a) write elaborated integration tests (on api.rs or functional_requisites.rs) for the most varying scenarios for the client and server
    -- dropped by the other party, timing out, etc;
    b) Write stress tests

 **(n8)** 2024-01-04: Introduce binary messages:
 1) Use RKYV for serialization (the fastest & more flexible among current options, after a chat gpt & bard research)
 2) Formats will be textual (with \n separating messages) or binary (with a u16 payload size prefixing each message)
 3) Opting between binary or textual should be done easily via ConstConfig -- provided the protocol types implement the appropriate traits
 4) Build benchmarks comparing RON vs RKYV

+# Backlog

 **(f9)** 2024-01-17: Security -- support SSL/TSL + Client & Server fingerprinting for text & binary transmissions (depends on **(n8)**),
 where fingerprinting is not an alleged number, but one determined by investigating the TCP/IP layers and the security metadata.